 Salmon Fishing Is Not Rocket Science

 I know I keep repeating myself but excuse me as it's just my style of brain washing but to be 'consistently' successful in salmon fishing you need to be focussing at all times on what's going on under the waterline so stop looking at you're beautiful fly reel and the amazing scenery and become a sonar specialist!
-Next time you're out on the river try to get into this mindset and it will completely change the way you look at a salmon river if you start trying to visualise the shape, depth & contours of a salmon pool under the waterline and exactly where in the water column and areas of the pool salmon will likely be holding.
+Next time you're out on the river try to get into this mindset as it will completely change the way you look at a salmon river.
+Start trying to visualise the shape, depth & contours of a salmon pool (under the waterline) and exactly where in the water column salmon are likely to be holding before targeting your suspicions with clinical precision!